-Proposition 2 (Sender's prior beliefs)
+Proposition 2 (Sender's Prior Beliefs).

-- 1. If the Sender's initial prior about the Receiver's need is common knowledge, offering leads to a higher final reputation than any that can be achieved after not offering $(\bar{g}O \geq M^+(\hat{g}(w)), \text{ for all } w \geq w^)$. - 2.
+- 1. If the Sender's initial prior about the Receiver's need is common knowledge, offering leads to a higher final reputation than any that can be achieved after not offering $(\bar{g}O \ge M^+(\hat{g}(w)))$, for all $w \ge w^)$. - 2.
 When the Sender's belief about the Receiver's need privately rises (in the sense of FOSD), she can become more likely to offer help, or less likely, depending on where from, and where to, probability mass over w is redistributed upward.

 From here on, we will focus on the case where the Sender's prior is common knowledge, and drop the subscript σ .
-The tradeoffs faced by R in choosing w^ and by S in choosing \tilde{g} are easily visualized by the changing area of each region in Figure 3, as either other cutoff is increased or decreased.
+The tradeoffs faced by R in choosing w^ and by S in choosing \tilde{g} are easily visualized by the changing area of each region in Fig. 3, as either other cutoff is increased or decreased.
 Of course, in equilibrium (\tilde{g}, w^) and the acceptance function $\hat{g}(w)$ are co-determined, as solutions to the system: